Dynamics of magnetic collective modes in the square and triangular lattice Mott insulators at finite temperature: Dynamics on the square lattice

-Fig.8 highlights the behaviour of a specific `high-momentum' lineshape (at ${\bf q}=(\pi/2,\pi/2)$) as a function of frequency for several temperatures.
-Fig.7(a) is the Heisenberg result.
+Fig.8 highlights the behaviour of a specific high-momentum lineshape (at ${\bf q}=(\pi/2,\pi/2)$) as a function of frequency for several temperatures.
+Fig.8(a) is the Heisenberg limit ($U/t=20.0$) result.
 We see sharp mode gradually broadening and developing a tail-like feature upto $T/W_{mag}=0.1$ on increase in $T$.
 Finally, a diffusive lineshape emerges at high temperature ($T/W_{mag}=0.25$).
-The strong coupling Hubbard model ($U/t=10.0$) shares most of these qualitative features.
+The plots for $U/t=10.0$ shares most of these qualitative features.
 However, the extent of broadening at intermediate temperatures is much more at the same scaled temperatures for $U/t=6.0$.
-We also see a weak zero frequency feature at the lowest $T$, merging with the tail at finite temperature.
-This arises out of amplitude fluctuations, as discussed earlier.
-The weak coupling figure ($U/t=3.0$) has a much more prominent version of this feature.
+There's a zero frequency feature for weaker couplings, most prominent for $U/t=3.0$.
+As discussed already, this is an artifact of the present method and shouldn't be taken seriously.

+We next move on to an example of a weakly frustrated system, the Hubbard model on the isotropic triangular lattice.
+This system has a \textit{finite} $U_{c} \sim 4.5t$ and features 120\degree ordered ground states for $U \gtrsim 6t$.
+We focus our attention to the latter coupling regime.
+First, the spectral maps are exhibited, followed by lineshapes at two specific momenta.